 Diversify your investment to help minimise the risk

-Diversification is simply a term for spreading risk.
+Diversification is a term for spreading risk.
 It can be achieved by placing your investment in a mix of assets, such as shares, fixed interest, property and cash.
 This way, when one asset is not performing as well as expected, the other assets in your portfolio may help to balance the overall return.

 TelstraSuper's diversified investment options, including Balanced and Growth, offer different mixes of growth and defensive assets, such as shares, bonds, property and cash.